martynas199/EliteBooker-frontend/PRODUCT_PAYMENT_FRONTEND.md

 ### Admin FAQ

 **Q: Why restrict to single seller per order?**
-A: Direct payments to beauticians' Stripe accounts work best with single-destination charges, avoiding complex payment splitting and fees.
+A: Direct payments to specialists' Stripe accounts work best with single-destination charges, avoiding complex payment splitting and fees.

 **Q: Can we support multi-seller checkout in the future?**
 A: Yes, but it requires separate payment sessions per seller and more complex payment coordination.

-**Q: What if a beautician's Stripe account isn't connected?**
+**Q: What if a specialist's Stripe account isn't connected?**
 A: Their products will be blocked at checkout with a clear error message directing users to contact support.

 ---